 Health and safety

-What is Culinary Arts Academy Switzerland's response to the latest Federal safety measures to combat COVID-19?
+What are the latest safety measures put in place by the government to combat COVID-19?

-Switzerland Federal authorities announced on the 1st of April that restrictions have been removed.
+The Swiss Federal authorities announced on April 1 that all restrictions had been lifted.

-We will continue to observe and be in regular contact with the Swiss Health Authorities should there be a change in terms of covid protections, to ensure we are continuously implementing the latest health and safety initiatives.
+We will remain in regular contact with the Swiss health authorities to ensure we are continuously implementing the latest health and safety initiatives.

 We have communicated the latest measures to our students and staff across all campuses, advising on best practice protocols and should there be any change we will inform the students and staff accordingly on the most up-to-date information.

-What type of Health & Safety procedures should I follow as I travel to campus?
+What health and safety procedures should I follow as I travel to campus?

-Help us help you - with the two W's - Wash hands, Watch your distance.
+Help us help you - with the two W's - Wash your hands, Watch your distance.